 The steps Van Lanschot has taken to implement the Code are set out at corporate.vanlanschot.nl/en/governance.
 An overview is also provided, showing how F. van Lanschot Bankiers NV has implemented the Banking Code on an article by article basis.
 The information on the website forms an integral part of this section of the annual report.
-F. van Lanschot Bankiers NV complies with the Banking Code and has explained why it has chosen not to follow provision 6.3.4 of the Banking Code.
-This provides that 'Shares granted to executive board members without financial consideration shall be retained for a period of at least five years or at least until the end of the employment, if this period is shorter.'
-A lock-up period of five years from the date of grant applies to the conditional and unconditional depositary receipts for Class A shares awarded to the members of the Statutory Board as variable pay.
-Once these depositary receipts for shares become unconditional, as many of them may be sold as required in order to offset the payroll tax liability incurred in respect of these depositary receipts.
-This deviates from provision 6.3.4 of the Dutch Banking Code but is in line with De Nederlandsche Bank's interpretation of RBB Wft 2014.
+Van Lanschot complies with the Banking Code.
+For an explanation of why provision 6.3.4 of the Banking Code is not followed, the reader is referred to the section on the Dutch Corporate Governance Code (best practice provision II.2.5).